Oliver Antman

-Oliver Antman (born 15 August 2001) is a Finnish footballer who plays as a midfielder for Eredivisie club FC Groningen, on loan from FC Nordsjælland.
+Oliver Antman (born 15 August 2001) is a Finnish professional footballer who plays as a winger for Scottish Premiership club Rangers and the Finland national team.

+Youth career

+Antman started football in his hometown Vantaa in a youth team of Korson Palloseura in Korso neighbourhood.
+When Antman was a child, he and his siblings were also coached by their mother.
+He was an attractive young talent as in 2009 it was reported that 8-year-old Antman was scouted by FC Barcelona.
+He played in the youth sector of HJK Helsinki in 2011–2013, where he was also coached by Miika Takkula.

+In 2012, he was invited for a trial to Barcelona.
+He was supposed to return to the club later for a youth tournament, but the plan got cancelled by FIFA after they banned the transfers of underaged players to Barcelona.
+However, in 2014 he moved to Spain with his mother and played football in the youth teams of Cornellà and CF Damm for a year.

+After they moved back to Finland, Antman returned to HJK.
+Later he played in youth teams of Vantaa-based clubs Legirus Inter and Tikkurilan Palloseura (TiPS).
+In TiPS, he was coached by Roberto Nuccio, whom he later followed to Gnistan.

 Club career

-IF Gnistan
+Gnistan

 Antman joined IF Gnistan from Tikkurilan Palloseura in the winter 2018.
+Aged 16, he played 7 games for the club in third-tier Kakkonen and scored one goal on 20 June 2018, in a 1–1 draw against FC Vaajakoski.

+Nordsjælland

+On 27 September 2018 IF Gnistan announced, that they had sold Antman to FC Nordsjælland for an initial fee of €50,000 that could increase further.
+The deal was completed on the last day of the summer transfer market.
 Antman was the first player from Gnistan to be sold to a foreign club.
-He played 7 games for the club and scored one goal before he left (on 20 June 2018 in a 1–1 draw against FC Vaajakoski).

-FC Nordsjælland

-On 27 September 2018 IF Gnistan announced, that they had sold Antman to FC Nordsjælland for an undisclosed fee that could increase further.
-The deal was completed on the last day of the summer transfermarket.
 Antman had earlier already been on a trial at the club and did actually also play an hour for the reserve team of Nordsjælland in May 2018, where he also scored a goal.
 The reserve team won the game 4-2 and won the reserve team league with that victory.

 Antman's first senior experience was on 16 February 2019, where he sat on the bench for the whole game against Hobro IK in the Danish Superliga.
 He got his official debut for FC Nordsjælland on 30 March 2019 in the first game of newly appointed manager Flemming Pedersen.
 Antman started on the bench and came on the pitch replacing Mohammed Kudus with three minutes left, in a 0-0 draw against FC Midtjylland in the Danish Superliga.

 In February 2019, first team manager Kasper Hjulmand revealed, that many big clubs was chasing Antman before he chose to join FC Nordsjælland.
 On 20 August 2019, Antman extended his contract with Nordsjælland until June 2024.
 Two years later, on 6 September 2022, Antman once again signed a new deal, this time until June 2025.